RupamThakre/RupamThakre/README.md

 ### 💼 About Me

 🔹 Passionate Full Stack Developer with **4+ years** of experience building scalable, enterprise-grade applications using **Java, Spring Boot**, and **Angular**.
-🔹 Specialized in designing and developing **RESTful Microservices** architecture with real-time data pipelines.
+🔹 Specialized in Java and Spring Boot for designing and implementing scalable microservices, RESTful APIs, and efficient database integrations.
-🔹 Strong background in integrating with messaging systems like **Apache Kafka** and **IBM MQ**, and creating event-driven architectures with **Apache Camel**.
-🔹 Committed to clean code, performance optimization, and test-driven development.
+🔹Skilled in frontend development using Angular, delivering seamless user experiences alongside robust backend services.
-🔹 Designed RESTful microservices and integrated Apache Camel for reliable data routing; implemented Kafka and MQ forevent-driven, decoupled architectures
+🔹Experienced in building event-driven, decoupled architectures by integrating Apache Camel for reliable data routing, and implementing Kafka and MQ for asynchronous messaging.
+🔹Active contributor in Agile teams, leading offshore development, conducting code reviews, and participating in sprint planning to deliver high-quality features ahead of deadlines.
+🔹Committed to code quality through comprehensive unit and integration testing using JUnit, ensuring high performance and improved code coverage.

 ---